longturn/freeciv21/docs/Coding/ai.rst

 passenger.
 If there are more boats than prospective passengers, it makes sense that only prospective passengers should look for boats.
 If boats are few, they should be the ones choosing.
 This can be done both dynamically, where both possibilities are coded and the appropriate is chosen every turn, and statically, after much testing only one system remains.
-Now they exist in parallel, although developed to a different degree.
+Now they exist in parallel, although each developed to a different degree.